NikolettaGr/Project1-Paw-Walkers/README.md

 - add custom 404 page;
 - add accessability report with [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/);
 - improve the quality of the commit messages (I am aware that some of them are not very clear and not meeting the standards and will improve them in the future);
-- add fully functional booking form when I get enough knowledge in building;
+- add fully functional booking form when I get enough knowledge in building websites;

 ---
 + #### Media